genestack/user-guide/source/doc-odm-user-guide/setup.rst

 - **Basic information** about your profile, namely *Name*, *Password*, *Email*, *Organization*, *Vendor*.
   You can change your name and password if it is needed.

-- **API tokens** allows to create an access-token which allows to use scripts without the need to specify regular credential explicitly.
+- **API tokens** section create an access-token which allows to use scripts without the need to specify regular credential explicitly.
 Learn more about how to generate Genestack REST API tokens in the section :ref:`token-label`.

-After click on the **Generate new token** button the confirmation email is sent to your email address.
-Folow the link specified in the email to generate API token.
+After you click **Generate new token** the confirmation email is sent to your email address.
+To generate API token, follow the link specified in the email.
+This redirects you to the **Profile** where you can change token name and download it by click **Download API token**.

 .. image:: images/token.png

-- **Application to show after sign in** — allows to specify which application (Dashboard or Study Browser) should be your starting point.
+- **Application to show after sign in** — allows you to specify which application (Dashboard or Study Browser) should be your starting point.